Goal: Continue practicing creating applications with Angular CLI, while also familiarizing yourself with the process of dynamic routing.

 Choose Your Own Adventure

-Create a role-playing game that allows your users to chose different paths within a world of your own creation.
+Create a role-playing game that allows your users to choose different paths within a world of your own creation.
 Users should be presented with scenarios, and different choices for how their character should respond.
 Selecting a choice should then take users to another room or scenario creating a tree-like structure of adventure possibilities.
 Examples of these types of games include Clickhole's series of text adventures, or the community-driven ChooseYourStory site.

 Start small; create one scenario with few basic options that dynamically route to different scenarios.
 Once you have a few scenarios in place allow users to begin with a certain number of points.
 If they make beneficial decisions, their points should increase.
 If they make poor decisions, they should decrease.
 If point values dip beyond a minimum value (determined by you) the user loses.